mcgnly/DeveloperDocumentation/PubNub/Reference.md

 	    });

-#### 5. Subscribe to the device's channel by passing the channel ID
+#### 5. Subscribe to the device's channel by passing the channel ID and display it

 		pubnub.subscribe({
       	channel : credentials.channel,